 Introduction

 Several studies have reported that c-Fos has a role in proliferation and differentiation of bone cells [1, 2].
-ATP released from osteoblasts may activate P2 receptors on osteoclasts and/or other lining osteoblasts and could be a mechanism by which these cells establish cross talk for the control of bone remodelling in addition to other paracrine factors as well as a direct cell-to-cell contact [3].
+ATP released from osteoblasts may activate P2 receptors on osteoclasts and/or other lining osteoblasts and could be a mechanism by which these cells establish cross talk for the control of bone remodelling, in addition to other paracrine factors as well as a direct cell-to-cell contact [3].

-The rationale for the experiments described in this paper is based on the actions of gut hormones as systemic regulators and their reported direct effects on bone cells [4, 5] Animal models [6], and clinical trials [7–11] have mainly shown an increase in the markers for bone formation.
+The rationale for the experiments described in this paper is based on the actions of gut hormones as systemic regulators and their reported direct effects on bone cells [4, 5].
+Animal models [6], and clinical trials [7–11] have mainly shown an increase in the markers for bone formation.
 On the other hand, to our knowledge there are no reports focused on the measurement of c-Fos induction elicited by gut hormones and ATP in osteoblastic cells, however there is evidence that these regulators are able to activate the transcription of c-Fos.
 In this regard, GIP and GLP-1 have been shown to induce c-Fos transcriptional activation in the presence of glucose, showing a synergistic pattern, when they were added to pancreatic beta-cell cultures [12].
 Also, GIP combined with Xenin-25, caused a significant increase in the number of c-Fos positive cells in the arcuate nucleus of a knockout mice model (lacking GIP-producing K cells) [13].
 Another report showed that administration of low dose GLP-1 combined with glucagon inhibited food intake induced c-Fos expression in the area postrema and amygdala [14].
 Moreover, the effect of GLP-2 on c-Fos has been studied in primary rat astroglial cell cultures [15], and it has been demonstrated that GLP-2 has a role in hypertension regulation evaluated by c-Fos induction [16, 17].
-Ghrelin (GHR) and obestatin (OB) can also modulate c-Fos expression, GHR at neuronal level and so alter feeding patterns in rats and OB) in mouse embryonic fibroblast and adipose-like cells[18, 19].
+Ghrelin (GHR) and obestatin (OB) can also modulate c-Fos expression, GHR at neuronal level and so alter feeding patterns in rats and OB) in mouse embryonic fibroblast and adipose-like cells.[18, 19].

-We aimed to investigate whether or not the aforementioned five gut hormones were able to induce c-Fos in presence or absence of ATP n two osteoblastic cell lines: in Saos-2 using a luciferase assay and in TE-85, using a real time PCR assay, .
+We aimed to investigate whether or not the aforementioned five gut hormones were able to induce c-Fos in presence or absence of ATP in two osteoblastic cell lines: in Saos-2 using a luciferase assay and in TE-85, using a real time PCR assay, .

 Methods